mclaeysb/documentation-user/elearning/going_online/create_your_course.rst

 Course type
 ~~~~~~~~~~~

-First you can choose the course type.
-This will change the course display on the website.
+Choose between *Documentation* and *Training* as the course type.
+They are displayed differently on the website.

 .. image:: media/type-documentation.png
    :align: center
    :alt: course-config

-**Training** courses will also allow you to track the progress of your students while **Documentation** is mainly used
+In **Training** courses, contents follow each other and you will be able to track the progress of your students while
-when contents within the course don’t specially follow each other.
-Here is the same course with the different displays.
+**Documentation** is mainly used when contents within the course are independent.
+Here is the same course with the
+different displays.

 **Documentation**